Study Commission on the Women's Diaconate: Background

-The Catholic Church had examined the question of women deacons in 2002, a report by the International Theological Commission, an advisory body to the Congregation for the Doctrine of the Faith.
-On 26 October 2009, Pope Benedict XVI modified canon law to clarify the distinction between deacons and priests, writing that only the latter act "in the person of Christ", that the diaconate and priesthood are specific ministries rather than stages within the sacrament of order.
+On 26 October 2009, Pope Benedict XVI modified canon law to clarify the distinction between deacons and priests, writing that only priests act "in the person of Christ", that the diaconate and priesthood are specific ministries rather than stages within the sacrament of order.

 Archbishop Paul-André Durocher of Gatineau, Canada, raised the idea of ordaining women as deacons when speaking to the Synod on the Family in 2015, and continued to raise the issue following the synod.
 A few senior prelates took opposing positions on the possibility of a female diaconate, including Cardinals Walter Kasper and Gerhard Müller.
 Some bishops support the ordination of women as deacons.

 In a May 2016 audience with women religious at the triennial assembly of the International Union of Superiors General (UISG), Pope Francis was asked about whether women could be included in the permanent diaconate, and was asked about the possibility of establishing an official commission to study the matter.
 Francis responded that the history was "obscure" and that it was not clear what role deaconesses played or whether they were ordained, and added: "It seems useful to me to have a commission that would clarify this well."
 Vatican spokesman Federico Lombardi subsequently said that Francis "did not say he intends to introduce a diaconal ordination for women and even less did he speak of the priestly ordination of women."

+First Commission

-Creation
+Creation and members

 When Pope Francis created the Study Commission on the Women's Diaconate on 2 August 2016, he tasked it with examining the history of women serving as deaconesses in the Roman Catholic Church.
-He named Archbishop Luis Francisco Ladaria SJ, Secretary of the Congregation for the Doctrine of the Faith, as its President and twelve members, six women and six men:
+He named Archbishop Luis Francisco Ladaria, Secretary of the Congregation for the Doctrine of the Faith and a year later its prefect, as its President and twelve members, six women and six men: